Dr. Mundo Build Guide by AP WormMaW Mid

 Since kit of Dr. Mundo is pretty straightforward, there isn't really too much of a need to actually explain it to details, but I will try to at least explain, why do I have this kind of spell-maxing order.

-This is another great ability for your damage output, when you are trading someone in close combat.
+This is great ability for your damage output, when you are trading someone in close combat.
 It increases your attack damage by huge amount, in addition to bonus damage on first hit, scaling with your health amount.
+Recently I started to max it after putting two points into Q, because of the last buff on this ability reducing the cooldown as you max it, making it generally more valuable at the end.

 Except for that, it has really great additional effect, which is reason, why are you so strong against all magic-damage dealers.
 Whenever you take magical damage or possibly use any of your abilities, you get scaling % MR bonus.
 Due to that, you can just toggle on your Burning Agony and once you have rank 5 of this ability, you get additional 30% of MR for free, making you nearly invincible against most of casters.